 - Loving a Shadow: Subverted.
 It turns out Laura is pretty much what Mark imagined her to be, even if it's not clear if they end up together.

-- Pretty in Mink: A few furs, including Laura wearing a fox wrap, a mink cape, and even a knee length fur skirt.
+- Pretty in Mink: The clothes Waldo buys Laura includes a few furs, including a fox wrap, a mink cape, and even a knee length fur skirt.

 - Reports of My Death Were Greatly Exaggerated: Laura's reaction upon getting home and being informed that she was murdered three days ago.

 - The Reveal: Laura being alive was a big twist, even if it came at the middle instead of the end.

 - Secondary Character Title: While she certainly drives the plot, Laura can in no way be considered the protagonist of this movie.
 That's Detective Mark McPherson.